 3.2 A person below the age of sixteen (16) must obtain the consent of a parent or legal guardian with whom they are ordinarily resident.

-3.3 To apply for a CitizenCard, you must apply online at www.citizencard.com or use a printed Application form available from certain retailers, airlines, local authorities and police services.
+3.3 To apply for a CitizenCard, you must apply online (make an e-application) at online.citizencard.com or use a printed Application form available from, amongst others, certain retailers, airlines, local authorities and police services.

-3.4 Applications for a CitizenCard must be completed in full and must be countersigned by a Verifier.
+3.4 Applications for a CitizenCard must be completed in full and must be countersigned, physically or via an electronic ‘Statement of Truth’ (for e-applications), by a Referee.

 3.5 We undertake checks of the information supplied on an Application form in compliance with standards set by PASS and will not issue a Card unless all requirements have been met.